-No matter which way you measure ketones; it is too easy to not do.
+No matter which way you measure ketones; it is too easy not to do.
 It’s what separates this lifestyle from the last fifteen attempts you had to improve your health.
 People fail when changing habits without accurate, real-time feedback.
 Ketones are unique.
 You don’t accidentally start making ketones.
 Measure them.
 Prove to yourself (and your doctor) that you modified your lifestyle enough to make ketones.

 How to Measure Ketones